yarnmengnus/tp/docs/UserGuide.md

 **Precise Expected Outputs when the command succeeds:**
 ```
 Here are your tasks that are:
-Status: [status]
+Status: done
-[Displays the list with the specific tasks found.]
+  [The tasklist will be shown in the UI displaying tasks that are done]
 ```

 #### d.
 Recurrence